valpackett/gitson/README.md

   -- Reading data
   -- (These are normal IO actions, so if you want
   --  to read inside of a transaction, liftIO.
+  --  Note: transaction already includes insideDirectory!
+  --  Warning: you can't read what you're writing in a transaction!!!
-  --  Note: transaction already includes insideDirectory!) insideDirectory "./content" $ do
+  --  You can only read what's been written before the transaction began.) insideDirectory "./content" $ do
     colls <- listCollections
           -- ["things"]